Caribbean Sea: Geology

-The geological age of the Caribbean Sea is estimated to be 160 million to 180 million years and was formed by a horizontal fracture in Pangaea that split the supercontinent in the Mesozoic Era.
+The Caribbean Sea is estimated to be 160 million to 180 million years old and formed when a horizontal fracture in Pangaea split the supercontinent during the Mesozoic Era.
 It is assumed the proto-Caribbean basin existed in the Devonian period and, in the early Carboniferous movement of Gondwana to the north and its convergence with the Euramerica basin, decreased in size.
-The next stage of the Caribbean Sea's formation began in the Triassic.
-Powerful rifting led to the formation of narrow troughs, stretching from modern Newfoundland to the Gulf of Mexico's west coast, forming siliciclastic sedimentary rocks.
+The next stage in the formation of the Caribbean Sea began in the Triassic.
+Powerful rifting led to the formation of narrow troughs stretching from modern Newfoundland to the Gulf of Mexico's west coast, which deposited siliciclastic sedimentary rocks.

-In the early Jurassic due to powerful marine transgression, water broke into the current area of the Gulf of Mexico, creating a vast shallow pool.
+In the early Jurassic, due to a powerful marine transgression, water broke into the current area of the Gulf of Mexico, creating a vast shallow pool.
 Deep basins emerged in the Caribbean during the Middle Jurassic rifting.
 The emergence of the basins marked the beginning of the Atlantic Ocean and contributed to the destruction of Pangaea at the end of the late Jurassic.

 During the Cretaceous, the Caribbean acquired a shape close to today's.
 In the early Paleogene, due to marine regression, the Caribbean became separated from the Gulf of Mexico and the Atlantic Ocean by the lands of Cuba and Haiti.
-The Caribbean remained like this for most of the Cenozoic until the Holocene, when rising water levels of the oceans restored communication with the Atlantic Ocean.
+The Caribbean remained like this for most of the Cenozoic until the Holocene, when rising ocean levels restored communication with the Atlantic Ocean.

 The Caribbean's floor is composed of suboceanic sediments of deep red clay in the deep basins and troughs.
 On continental slopes and ridges, calcareous silts are found.
 Clay minerals have likely been deposited by the mainland river Orinoco and the Magdalena River.
 Deposits on the bottom of the Caribbean Sea and the Gulf of Mexico have thicknesses of about 1 km.
-Upper sedimentary layers relate to the period from the Mesozoic to the Cenozoic (250 million years ago) and the lower layers from the Paleozoic to the Mesozoic.
+Upper sedimentary layers date to the Mesozoic to Cenozoic (250 million years ago), and the lower layers to the Paleozoic to Mesozoic.